opensafely/documentation/docs/getting-started.md

 A real analysis will have several further steps after this.
 Each step can be written in [any of the programming languages supported in OpenSAFELY](actions-scripts.md).
-In this tutorial, we're going to draw a histogram of ages, using four lines of Python ([other programming languages](actions-scripts.md) are supported).
+In this tutorial, we're going to draw a histogram of ages, using four lines of Python.

 1. Using Visual Studio Code, create a new file (**File > New File**), and add the following: